About the ADF

 It provides dentists with a wide range of services, including continuing professional education programmes, publications to keep abreast of new technologies and improve the work environment, product certification, and a bibliographic database.
 It also represents the French dental profession on an international level.
-Each year, the ADF organises an Annual Dental Meeting, a major event combining a five-day Conference and a four-day International Exhibition.
+Each year, the ADF organises an Annual Dental Meeting, a major event combining a Conference and an International Exhibition.

 A unifying and leading force behind the dental profession

 There are around 40,000 dentists practising in France.
 Nearly 30,000 of these – over three quarters – are members of the ADF through one of its many member organisations.
 Set up in 1970, the ADF now comprises no less than 26 national associations.
 This unique representative quality gives the French Dental Association a comprehensive grasp of all the developments in the field of oral health, and has made it a leading force in the implementation of new approaches and initiatives for the advancement of the dental profession.

 Ensuring cohesion and advancement

 - To co-ordinate the action of its affiliated associations and ensure their cohesion;